Code-Institute-Submissions/p2-bikers-world/README.md

 Manual Test
 1. Index (index.html)
-    1. Launch the html page by previewing it on a new tab of the browser.
+    1. Launch the html page by previewing it on a new tab of the browser, and ensure there isn't any occurrence of errors.
 2. App (app.js)
     1. Tested the script by viewing through the inspector's console.
 Make sure there is not any known errors.